What is GIST Innovates?

 After the training, teams may have an opportunity to pitch their ideas to investors at the Venture Devils Demo Day and visit ASU.

-This program accepted 12 teams (2 members per team).
+This program will accept 12 teams (2 members per team).

 GIST Innovates The Balkans Partners

 A. The application is available on this page from 22 January, 2024 - 31 March, 2024.
 Once it is available, click the APPLY NOW button, create an account on GISTNetwork.org, and complete the application.

 Q. Can I complete the application in a language other than English?